 DUNCAN FLETCHER - FOUNDER, EXECUTIVE DIRECTOR

-Mr. Duncan Fletcher is an athlete development professional with a proven ability to get things done.
-Mr. Fletcher is the former Co-founder and Director of the Professional Athlete Transition Institute (based at Quinnipiac University), a program which exclusively delivered programming to the NHL’s Life After Hockey Program and the NHLPA Professional Development program.
+Mr. Duncan Fletcher is an athlete development professional.
+The former Co-founder and Director of the Professional Athlete Transition Institute (based at Quinnipiac University), a program which exclusively delivered programming to the NHL’s Life After Hockey Program and the NHLPA Professional Development program.
 He has co-authored multiple articles in peer reviewed journals in and around the topic of athletic identity and athlete development.

 John has over 15 years of experience in career management and executive search.
 His special expertise is assisting people to identify and communicate their unique value proposition through a well defined personal brand.
 John is distinctive in his outlook and can see past the obvious to connect ideas, strategies and people.
 He has methodically built a valuable, accessible network of professional contacts, facilitating connections that have created and secured business and career opportunities for his clients.

 Jay Harrison comes to GameChange after a 15-year professional hockey career.
-Through sport, Jay has been fortunate enough to participate in a lifetime of unique experiences and relationships around the world.
 A life long student and explorer, Jay is currently finalizing his training as a Counselling Psychologist, fulfilling his desire to help others acclimate their true potential.
 As a Certified Pathfinder Practitioner and founder of Work In Consulting & Counselling, Jay provides clients with meaningful and useful insight into not only their career direction, but also in conscious awareness and self-understanding.

 Jay is passionately in love with his wife and best friend Jodean, who together witness daily miracles through their 4 daughters Presley, Willa, Stevie, and Gemma.